 Once you emerge from the station’s east exit, you’ll find yourself just down from Sunshine 60 Dori, Ikebukuro’s main strip, home to huge brand stores, lots of people, loud noises, and, at the far end, the entrance to Sunshine City, right next to Tokyu Hands.

 Sunshine City is intimidatingly vast.
-A mutant shopping and entertainment complex, it features tons of shops, a theater, theme parks, restaurants, an aquarium and an observation deck, where we’ll be heading.
+A mutant shopping and entertainment complex, it features tons of shops, including Pokémon Center Mega Center and Sunrise World Tokyo, as well as a theater, theme parks, restaurants, an aquarium and an observation deck.
+That’s where we’ll be heading.
 Located on the top floor of the 60-story Sunshine 60 skyscraper, from here you can get a decent overview of Ikebukuro (and the rest of the city) and attempt to trace your walking route.
 You can buy your tickets online to save time.

 Otome Road